Pierre-Emmanuel41/minecraft-game/Presentation.md

 }
 ```

 This interface can be extends by other game interfaces in order to add parameters.
 The default implementation of a game can be found [here](https://github.com/Pierre-Emmanuel41/minecraft-game/blob/master/src/main/java/fr/pederobien/minecraft/game/impl/Game.java).

+There are three implementations of an IGame : <code>TeamsGame</code>, <code>FeaturesGame</code> and <code>TeamsFeaturesGame</code> in order to add teams management, features management or both.
 The interface IFeature can be used for adding new behaviors during the game.
 The default feature implementation is :

 ```java
 public class Feature implements IFeature {